elsewhencode/project-guidelines/README.md

   > These components are highly accessible out of the box.

-### 10.2 Some basic accessibility rules to add to your project:
+### 11.2 Some basic accessibility rules to add to your project

 - Ensure link names are accessible.
 Use aria-label to describe links